asvin-io/asvin-docs/docs/source/tutorials/Fed4FIRE-Experiments.rst

 Fed4FIRE+ Experiments
 =====================

-The tutorial gives the detailed steps required to start and run the Fed4FIRE+ experiments and run the asvin image for simulating virtual edge devices with asvin API stack.
+The tutorial demonstrates the steps required to start and manage the Fed4FIRE+ experiments to perform stress tests of asvin.io platform by simulating virtual edge devices with asvin API stack.
+This procedure facilitates the detailed analysis of the scalability and reliablity of the platform.

 Requirements
 ############